zwang154/lys_instr/docs_src/source/lys_instr_/tutorial_/templates.rst

 In the **Detector** panel, the left image displays the mean 2D array at each pixel, and the right image shows the mean of frames selected from the left image.
 You can interactively select a region in the left image to update the right image (see *lys* documentation for details on high-dimensional data visualization and analysis).

-Clicking the "Start" button with no scan loops configured acquires the complete 8×8 dataset in a single run.
+Clicking the **Start** button with no scan loops configured acquires the complete 8×8 dataset in a single run.

 As in previous examples, you can add motor axes for scanning in the **Scan** tab.
 For instance, you can perform 4D-STEM measurements at each step while sweeping the electric field applied to the sample.